Beki Boxer

-Beki Boxer is a 2014 Philippine comedy-drama series broadcast by TV5.
+Beki Boxer is a 2014 Philippine sports comedy-drama series broadcast by TV5.
 Directed by Jade Castro and Monti L. Parungao, it stars Alwyn Uytingco, Vin Abrenica, Joross Gamboa and Claire Ruiz.
 The series was considered as the 2nd gay-themed drama series on the primetime block after the success of My Husband's Lover.
 It aired on the network's primetime block from March 31 to July 4, 2014, replacing Let's Ask Pilipinas and was replaced by Bride of the Century.